omgnetwork/elixir-omg/docs/exit_validation.md

 ### Actions that the Watcher should prompt:
 1. If an exit is known to be invalid it should be challenged (almost) immediately
-2. If an exit is invalidated with a transaction submitted within an acceptable `sla_margin` period it must be challenged
+2. If an exit is invalidated with a transaction submitted *before* `finalization - sla_margin`it must be challenged
-3. If an exit is invalidated with a transaction submitted after an acceptable `sla_margin` period it must be challenged **AND** watcher must prompt an exit **AND** watcher must not allow spending and depositing
+3. If an exit is invalidated with a transaction submitted *after* `finalization - sla_margin` it must be challenged **AND** watcher must prompt an exit **AND** watcher must not allow spending and depositing
     - because our child chain implementation will never get close to this happening, so it is a symptom of a (subtle) hack attempt on the child chain server.
     By "subtle" we mean that it is a hack that counts on getting away with exit invalidation being submitted too late, rather than on just dropping a huge invalid UTXO and attempting to exit from that
-3. If an exit is invalid and remains unchallenged within a short period of time from its finalization, it must be challenged **AND** watcher must not allow spending and depositing, because:
+4. If an exit is invalid and remains unchallenged within a short period of time (`sla_margin`) from its finalization, it must be challenged **AND** watcher must not allow spending and depositing, because:
     a. we are running too close to the minimum safety requirements
     b. unchallenged exits may break the chain without leaving honest holders with enough time to exit.
     This can happen when an exit, a spend that invalidates that exit and an exit of that invalidating spend all coincide and are unchallenged.
-4. (optional) If finalization of an invalid exit occurs, the watcher must prompt an exit without guarantees of recovery of funds
+5. (optional) If finalization of an invalid exit occurs, the watcher must prompt an exit without guarantees of recovery of funds

 Conditions 3 and 4 can be represented jointly, by **continuous** (every child block) validation of the exits.
 If any exit is invalid and its finalization is near, then actions listed under 3 and 4 should take place.